Welcome to the SBHS Libraries

 The KJ Andrews Library consists of:

-- 3 separate class sized spaces which are booked out for classes
+Two separate class-sized spaces which are booked out for classes – the

-– the Computer area, the Quiet Area and the Class Area.
-These spaces
+Computer area, and the JLB Class Area.
+These spaces effectively

-effectively operate as spare classrooms and our technology team has made
+operate as spare classrooms and our technology team has made them bookable

-them bookable online for teachers.
-Two of these areas are supplied with
+online for teachers.
+These areas are supplied with screens, teachers’

-- A paper collection of 6500 fiction, non-fiction and reference items.
+We have a paper collection of 8000 fiction, non-fiction and reference

-- Subscription access to 2 collections of eBooks (3000 books) from
+Subscription access to a collection of eBooks (3000 books) from Wheelers.

 educational videos and movies.

-- Our library also subscribes to an education curated website database
+Our library also subscribes to an education curated website database from

 Teacher Librarian